 You can tell this extends to the land and surrounds as the environment here is quite pristine.
 I didn’t see one scrap of rubbish on the ground while I was here.
 My fiancé James and I were pretty amazed by this.

 I find when the locals set the example, the visitors follow, and that is exactly what happens here.

 The perfect spot to see marine life

 One of our favourite lookouts was this little hidden track up Ocean Ridge Drive.
-If you continue driving to the end of the street, you will see a dirt track leading up to the headland.
+If you continue driving to the end of the street, you’ll see a dirt track leading up to the headland.
 Go past the Private Property sign on your left, continuing right instead.
-(Don’t be deterred… It’s a little bumpy but definitely worth the short ride).
+(Don’t be deterred… it’s a little bumpy but definitely worth the short ride).

 We saw multiple dolphin pods, countless whales and to our surprise, sea turtles!
 A few of them too.
-There is a rock submerged in the water here which is where the turtles like to swim about.
+There is a rock submerged in the water at the base of the cliff which is where the turtles like to swim about.
 The water is so clean and clear making it very easy to see them.
 (I’d actually never witnessed this before).